mikepartelow/get-baked/pizza/doughs/altons-overnight.md

 3. Cut log into thirds.
 4. [Optional] Moisten the counter with water to up the surface tension a bit so that the ball tightens up instead of sliding across the counter.
 5. Shape each third into a disk, then shape the disks into smooth balls.
-6. Cover each ball with a clean kitchen towel and set aside for 30 minutes at room temperature.
+6. Cover each ball with a clean kitchen towel and set aside for 30 minutes in a Proofer Box at 70-75F, or at room temperature.

 ## Things to try
 - [ ] oilier dough
-- [ ] how to more uniformly incorporate the olive oil? kinda lumpy
 - [ ] instant yeast
-- [ ] letting dough proof a little before putting in fridge
-- [ ] proofing box on Day 1 (what temp?)

 ## History